 Stage 2: Learn to Communicate

-Once you understand the system, these books teach you the skill that makes every part of it work: persuasive communication.
+Once you understand the system, these books teach the skill that makes every part work: persuasive communication.

 Affiliate Marketing for Dummies

-Despite the title, this book is a comprehensive overview of how affiliate marketing actually works — from choosing networks and programmes to understanding commission structures, tracking, and compliance.
-It covers the mechanics clearly without hype or unrealistic income promises.
+Despite the title, this is a complete overview of how affiliate marketing actually works.
+It covers networks, commission structures, tracking, and compliance clearly without hype.

 Read this if: You are brand new and want a no-hype foundation before diving into strategy.